greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   **`EVERY`** — For range partitions, defines how to increment the values from `START` to `END` to create individual partitions.
 Typically the data type of the `EVERY` expression is the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

 :   **`WITH`**— Sets the table storage options for a partition.
 For example, you may want older partitions to be append-optimized tables and newer partitions to be regular heap tables.
+See [Storage Parameters](#storage-parameters), below.

 :   **`TABLESPACE`** — The name of the tablespace in which the partition is to be created.